Anonymous User

 SelectAnswer

-Which of the following is a disadvantage of multiband antennas?
+Which of the following describes a log-periodic antenna?

 SelectAnswer